Election Integrity or Voter Suppression?

 One of the most fundamental rights of citizens in a representative democracy is the right to vote—the right to decide who should govern and give input on key policy decisions.
 In recent years, conservative policymakers have raised concerns over voter fraud and its potential to influence the outcome of elections.
 President Donald Trump continues to claim that massive voter fraud took place during the 2016 election, but there is currently no evidence to support that claim.
 In fact, the president established a now-disbanded federal voter fraud commission, but that commission could not find any evidence that voter fraud played a significant role in the outcome of any state or national election.

 However, policymakers in several states continue to consider and implement policies aimed at reducing or eliminating voter fraud.
-In this post, we examine voting rights controversies in North Dakota and Georgia and offer some resources and discussion questions to help teachers and students navigate this difficult and divisive topic.
+In this post, we examine voting rights controversies in North Dakota and Georgia and offer some resources and discussion questions to help teachers and students navigate the difficult and divisive topic of election integrity and voter suppression.

 In North Dakota, there is a hotly contested Senate race between incumbent Senator Heidi Heitkamp, a Democrat, and her Republican challenger, Representative Kevin Cramer.
 A court case is currently brewing that could affect the ability of almost 70,000 of the state’s residents to cast ballots.
 The state passed a law requiring voters to show an ID that lists a street address, meaning that a voter cannot have a P.O. box as his or her primary address.
 This affects many of the state’s rural residents and has a disproportionate impact on American Indians.
 This New York Times article offers details on the law, the court battle, and the projected outcome of the court’s decision on the 2018 election.